Graduate School Handbook Part 7 – Sources of support and help for postgraduate researchers including personal circumstances

 • Fees not payable during suspension, but neither is any bursary, stipend or other funding support.
 You may be financially liable for any funding shortfall as a consequence of suspension;

-• PGRs subject to Tier 4 visa requirements must submit a completed ‘Authorised Absence’ request form which is available from UWE Info points and gain approval for any authorised absences or suspension of more than two weeks prior to the start of the absence.
+• PGRs subject to Tier 4 visa requirements must submit a completed ‘Authorised Absence’ request form which is available from Information points and gain approval for any authorised absences or suspension of more than two weeks prior to the start of the absence.

 • Not for final assessment period (see below)